shenef/Boktai-Speedrunning/src/shinbok/any.md

 - Use ![icon][fighter_frame] Fighter Frame & ![icon][flame_lens] Fire Lens.
 - Go on the platform near you and light the 2 torches to open the ↖️ gate (you can shoot the 1st torch by shooting straight UP while on the platform).
-- In the next room, light the 5 torches (only ![icon][fighter_frame] Fighter Frame allows you to light all 5 in one trip because of the delay between shots and the lack of recoil, you can also shoot the first torch by aiming to the left while on the platform).
+- In the next room, light the 5 torches
+  - Only ![icon][fighter_frame] Fighter Frame allows you to light all 5 in one trip because of the delay between shots and the lack of recoil
+  - You can shoot the first torch by aiming to the left while on the platform, although sometimes you will hit the mushroom first and have to fire 2 shots.
 - Continue in the ↘️ direction twice.
 - Open the hidden blue chest to get the ![icon][circle_key] Circle Key, then go back and open the door.
 ![](./assets/images/ancient_tree_hidden_circle_key.webp)